Free to use – under a few conditions

 A good practice but not an official guideline

 The list of information security and data protection requirements represents a common understanding of good practices by health and social services cyber and information security experts, but it is not an official guideline or recommendation.
-The Cyber Health project involved a considerable effort to include examples of how the information security and data protection objectives could be implemented with particular attention to those officially required from information systems and devices used in the healthcare sector.
+The Kyber-Terveys project involved a considerable effort to include examples of how the information security and data protection objectives could be implemented with particular attention to those officially required from information systems and devices used in the healthcare sector.

 Versions and editions

-The National Cyber Security Centre Finland (NCSC-FI) provides public access to the Finnish and English versions of the list on this website.
+The National Cyber Security Centre Finland (NCSC-FI) provides public access to the Finnish, Swedish and English versions of the list on this website.
 The language versions are consistent with each other.
 The latest edition of each version is available on this website.
 If you wish to gain access to an earlier edition, please contact the NCSC-FI.
 Contact details are provided below.

-The NCSC-FI also provides access to a slide presentation that familiarises organisations planning the procurement of an information system or a device with the list to enable using it in a productive and expedient manner.
+The NCSC-FI also provides access to a slide presentation (only in Finnish) that familiarises organisations planning the procurement of an information system or a device with the list to enable using it in a productive and expedient manner.
 Don’t forget to read the speaker’s notes!
 The NCSC-FI accepts comments and alteration proposals concerning the list and the related training material.
 The NCSC-FI processes them regularly with the ISAC group for the social welfare and health care sector and publishes new editions of the list and the training material as required.

 The list is based on Jari Seppälä’s original work carried out at the Tampere University of Technology and Tampere University as well as on the National Emergency Supply Agency’s COREQ-VE project on the information security of industrial automation (2011–2012).